Drone helps rescue hiker and dog in Arnprior, Canada - DroneDJ

 What do you think about drones being used to rescue people?
 Let us know in the comments below.

-Unfortunately, we do not have any information on the type of drone that was used during this search and rescue mission.
+Unfortunately, we do not have any information on the type of drone that was used during this search and rescue mission, but based on the video it seems like it would have been the DJI Mavic 2 Enterprise Dual.

 Stay in touch!